Westside Boogie: Early life

-Anthony Tremaine Dixson was born on August 30, 1989 in Compton, California, where he was also raised, and was a member of the church choir.
-His son, Darius, was born June 24, 2009, and was the catalyst for him to take music more seriously.
-In 2010, he enrolled in recording courses at Long Beach City College, using financial aid money to purchase recording equipment.
-He is also a single father of his son, working in part-time jobs and eventually, rapping became his full-time career.
+Anthony Tremaine Dixson was born on August 30, 1989, in Compton, California, where he was also raised.
+He sang in his local church choir during his youth.
+Dixson became a father on June 24, 2009, with the birth of his son, Darius, which he has described as a turning point that motivated him to pursue music more seriously.
+In 2010, he enrolled in recording courses at Long Beach City College and used financial aid to purchase recording equipment.
+As a single father, he worked various part-time jobs before transitioning to music as a full-time career.

 Musical career

 2014–2016: Thirst 48, The Reach and Thirst 48, Pt.
 II

 Boogie's musical career started when he joined the First Evergreen Missionary Baptist Church choir in 8th grade under the guidance of his mother.
 While a member of the choir, he was introduced to gangbanging and slowly began to make the transition from gospel to rap.
 On June 24, 2013, he released his debut mixtape Thirst 48, which chronicled his life and struggles.
 A year later, his debut was followed by his breakthrough mixtape The Reach, was released on June 24.
 He signed a deal with Interscope Records in 2015.

 His break out single, "Oh My" was released in 2015 and produced by Jahlil Beats.
 In 2016, Boogie released Thirst 48, Pt.
 II via Interscope Records, a continuation of his debut mixtape from 2014 that also deals with new themes such as Millennial reliance on social media.